eclipse-archived/ceylon-lang.org/documentation/1.2/ide/install.md

-Please [report any issue in our issue tracker][issues]. _Note that if Ceylon IDE doesn't work at all, the problem is probably that Eclipse is not executing on a Java 7 VM._
+Please [report any issue in our issue tracker][issues]. _Note that if Ceylon IDE doesn't work at all, the problem is probably that Eclipse is not executing on a Java 7 or 8 VM._